 43005-03 INSPECTION GUIDANCE

-The applicable Inspection Manual Chapter will be followed for additional guidance.
+The applicable Inspection Manual Chapter (IMC) will be followed for additional guidance.

 03.01 Observation of Oversight Activities

 Preparation activities.
 Notify appropriate contact person of the organization (e.g., Nuclear Utility Procurement Issues Committee Chairman) of intent to observe activities within a reasonable time frame, between 30 to 90 days, prior to the scheduled start date.